Step 1: Prepare your documents & Forms

 - A letter signed by the applicant addressed to “Attn: U.S. Passport Agency..” explaining how the passport was damaged.

 - Government Fees.
 Two fees will be paid by check or money order when the sealed envelope is executed.
 Please note that starter checks are not accepted.

 – An execution fee of $35, payable to the agency (USPS or Clerk of Court).
 This fee is not sealed inside the envelope.

-– Passport processing fee of $170, payable to US Department of State.
+– Passport processing fee of $209.53, payable to US Department of State.
 This fee will be collected by the agent and sealed inside the envelope. (please write your date of birth on the memo line of the check or Money order).

 Step 2: Include the correct photos

 Two NEW passport-style color photographs, taken within the last six months (Eyeglasses must not be worn Effective November 1st 2016).